Dheva Anrimusthi

-Dheva Anrimusthi (born 5 December 1998) is an Indonesian para badminton player.
-He won the silver medal in the men singles SU5 event of the 2020 Summer Paralympics.
+Dheva Anrimusthi (born 5 December 1998) is an Indonesian para-badminton player.
+He won the silver and bronze medal in the men's singles SU5 event of the 2020 and 2024 Summer Paralympics respectively.

-Career
+Early life

 Anrimusthi had a motorcycle accident as a teenager.
 His right hand could not straighten or was permanently bent.
 The condition made him withdraw from the badminton club.
 When he wanted to train again, several badminton clubs rejected him.
 The National Paralympic Committee (NPC) invited Anrimusthi to join in 2016.
 His parents had objected because they did not want their son to be considered disabled.
-After getting permission, Dheva proved his ability in the championship by winning three gold medals in the men's singles in the right-handed category, men's doubles, and team.
+After getting permission, Anrimusthi proved his ability in the championship by winning gold medals in the men's singles, men's doubles, and team.